kazumasa-kusaba/TwitterCrawler/README.md

 # Usage

-## Write the access token infomation
+## Write your access token infomation
 Write your access token information to `CONFIG` file located in the parent directory.
 Replace "XXX" with your information.
 ```CONFIG